tinganho/balanced-storage/README.md

     }
 }
 ```
 The methods in our class is now balanced.
 This leads us to our second rule.
 A class's method's needs to have balanced toogle annotations.
-And when a class is balanced it implicitly infers that the a balance check should be done in an another scope than in the current class's methods.
+And when a class is balanced it implicitly infers that the a balance check should be done in an another scope other than in the current class's methods.
 This could be an another class's method that uses this class's `on` toggle.

 Now, let use the abve class in a class we call `SuperView`:
 ```typescript